-While digital downloads overwhelmingly dominate game sales, there are still a large group of people who still prefer discs, or don’t have access to internet connections fast enough to download digital copies of games.
+While digital downloads overwhelmingly dominate game sales, there are still a large group of people who still prefer discs or don’t have access to internet connections fast enough to download digital copies of games.
 And not everyone has access to a fancy disc repair system or kit.

 Whether you’re trying to fix an unreadable disc error, or you just want to find out how to fix your scratched or damaged disc, XboxDIY has the information you need to make it happen.